ZL-Audio/zl-audio.github.io/content/en/help/plugin_installation.md

 If there are two `.zip` files, the one with `x86-64` is for x86-64 architecture Linux machines and the one with `arm64` is for ARM64 architecture Linux machines.

-If there are three `.zip` files, the one with `x86-64-AVX2` is for x86-64 architecture Linux machines which support AVX2, which [includes](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX2):
+If there are three `.zip` files, the one with `x86-64-AVX2` is for x86-64 architecture Linux machines which support AVX2, see [AVX2 Support](#avx2-support) for more info.

-- Intel
-	- Non Celeron or Pentium: Haswell processors (Q2 2013) and newer, except models branded as Celeron and Pentium
-	- Celeron or Pentium: Tiger Lake processors (Q3 2020) and newer
-- AMD
-	- Excavator processors (Q2 2015) and newer.

-On Linux machines which support AVX2, `x86-64-AVX2` could use significantly less CPU (up to 50% less) compared to `x86-64`.

 On Linux, the plugin does not have hardware acceleration.
 The plugin is built on Ubuntu 22.04 with dynamic linked dependencies.
 Therefore, I cannot guarantee its compatibility with Linux distributions.
 I would recommend building the plugin from source code.

 {{% alert title="Warning" color="warning" %}}
 In the foreseeable future (after the release of Ubuntu 26.04), the plugin will be built on Ubuntu 24.04, which will make it incompatible with earlier Linux versions.
 {{% /alert %}}

+## AVX2 Support

+The following CPUs shall support AVX:

+- Intel (Mainstream/Performance): Haswell processors (Q2 2013) and newer, excepting models branded as Celeron and Pentium.
+- Intel (Low-Power/Entry-Level): Tiger Lake Celerons/Pentiums (Q3 2020) AND Alder Lake-N / Gracemont processors (2023) or newer.
+Explicitly excludes Jasper Lake (Q1 2021) and any older Atom-based architectures.
+- AMD: Excavator processors (Q2 2015) and newer.

+On machines which support AVX2, the `x86-64-AVX2` version could use significantly less CPU (up to 50% less) compared to the `x86-64` version.

 ## Subscribe to Release Notifications